Controlling Large Language Models

 We will investigate how training processes of LMs affect their emergent mechanisms and develop methods for fine-grained control over the training process.

-4. Establishing a Benchmark
+4. Establishing a Standard Benchmark

-We will establish a standard benchmark for mechanistic interpretability of LMs to consolidate disparate efforts in the community.
+Finally, we will establish a standard benchmark for mechanistic interpretability of LMs to consolidate disparate efforts in the community.

 Taken as a whole, we expect the proposed research to empower different stakeholders and ensure a safe, beneficial, and responsible adoption of LMs in AI technologies by our society.